urbanjost/M_intrinsics/README.md

 These documents are at the state of "good enough considering the alternative is nothing", but are still actively being edited.

-The manpages are available as archive files:
+The man-pages are available as archive files:

    - [manpages.tgz](docs/manpages.zip)
    - [manpages.zip](docs/manpages.tgz)